 2. Portland Marathon

-3. New York City Half Marathon
+3. New York City Marathon

-5. Boston Half Marathon
+6. Boston Half Marathon

 If you’ve never done a marathon before then why not try something a little shorter like the Boston Half Marathon?
 This is a great opportunity to try something new without having to commit to a full marathon.

-6. Cleveland Half Marathon
+7. Cleveland Marathon

 The Cleveland Half Marathon is held annually in Ohio and is considered the fastest-growing half marathon in the US.